JessiMarosi/MissionControl/README.md

 ## Notes
 - Files are organized by category for clarity.
 - This repository serves as a portfolio showcase of my documentation and systems analysis work.

+## Showcases
+The Mission Control Portfolio showcases my professional documentation, workflow design, and systems analysis capabilities.
+It includes setup guides, SOPs, mockups, and configuration documentation, demonstrating my ability to clearly and effectively organize complex information.
+This repository serves as a centralized portfolio for projects in space engineering, cybersecurity/IAM, data streaming, and full-stack development.